 3. What are some examples of content you’ve created for other clients?

-Along with paid search, modern SEM also includes SEO tactics like content marketing and web design.
+Along with paid search campaigns, modern SEM also includes SEO tactics like content marketing and web design.
 Ask about content and landing pages your potential expert has created for previous clients.
 They might not be able to show you their best work (if it’s under NDA or contract), but they should have a portfolio with some case studies, web development work, and landing pages that you can examine.

 4. What do you think of Google’s latest algorithm update?

 This one is always a good question to ask.
-As of this writing, Google’s most recent major update (the Helpful Content Update) is poised to shake up the industry again, and a good SEM expert will have meaningful thoughts about it.
+As of this writing, Google’s most recent major update (the Helpful Content Update) is poised to shake up the industry again, and a good SEM specialist will have meaningful thoughts about it.
 Of course, you need to know enough about Google’s updates to interpret the answers, so it’s good to read up on the changes beforehand.

 5. What do you do when a mistake or problem arises?